Chris Sze

 Christopher John Bernard Sze (born 9 December 2003) is an English professional footballer who plays as a midfielder for side Wigan Athletic.

 Career

+Wigan Athletic

 Sze first joined Wigan Athletic at under-12s level from Liverpool Schoolboys.
 He signed his first professional contract with the club on 21 September 2021.
-He then made his first team debut later that day, appearing as an substitute against Sunderland in the EFL Cup.
+He then made his first team debut later that day, appearing as a substitute during the 2–0 loss against Sunderland in the EFL Cup third round.

 In November 2021, Sze scored his first senior goal for the club in a 2–0 win against Shrewsbury Town in the EFL Trophy.
+On 10 July 2026, he signed a contract keeping him with Wigan Athletic until 2027.

+Southport (loan)

+Sze spent the 2025–26 season on loan with National League club Southport.
+He joined the club on 4 December 2025, and he scored on his debut during the 2–2 draw against Telford United on 6 December 2025.